one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Prepare/Prepare-Lab03-Configuring-Azure-AD-Connect-with-AD-DS.md

 ---

-## Exercise 3 - Creating a Domain Admin account
+## Exercise 3 - Creating a Enterprise Admin account

 By default, Azure AD Connect does not synchronize the built-in domain administrator account *ADAdmin\@MyADDomain.com*.
 This system account has the attribute `isCriticalSystemObject` set to *true*, preventing it from being synchronized.
 While it is possible to modify this, it is not a best practice to do so.